Asymmetry-aware Scalable Locking: Evaluation

 \subsection{Evaluation Highlights}

 Results confirm the effectiveness of \design{} in AMP.
 First, \design{} can precisely maintain the latency SLO even in highly variant workloads.
 Second, \design{} shows promising performance advantages over existing locks.
-Comparing to fair locks (lowest latency but low throughput), \design{} can significantly improve the throughput (e.g., 3.8x to MCS lock in upscaledb).
-Comparing to unfair locks (highest latency but sometimes high throughput), \design{} has much lower tail latency when achieving similar throughput (e.g., 90\% lower than TAS lock in KyotoCabinet), and substantially higher throughput when ensuring similar tail latency (e.g., 46\% higher than TAS lock in LMDB).
-Moreover, \design{} can further outperform TAS lock by 2.5x when setting a larger SLO in LevelDB.
-Comparing to the proportional-based approach, \design{} can better meet applications' needs by improving throughput as much as possible considering the certain latency SLO of an application.
-Moreover, \design{} achieves better throughput when having a similar latency.
+Compared to fair locks (lowest latency but low throughput), \design{} can significantly improve the throughput (e.g., 3.8x to the MCS lock in upscaledb).
+Compared to unfair locks (highest latency but sometimes high throughput), \design{} has much lower tail latency when achieving similar throughput (e.g., 90\% lower than the TAS lock in KyotoCabinet), and substantially higher throughput when ensuring similar tail latency (e.g., 46\% higher than the TAS lock in LMDB).
+Moreover, \design{} can further outperform the TAS lock when setting a larger SLO (e.g., by 2.5x in LevelDB).
+Compared to the static proportional-based approach, \design{} can better meet applications' needs by improving the throughput as much as possible considering a certain latency SLO that a fixed proportion cannot.